Cheap Learning: Maximising Performance of Language Models for Social Data Science Using Minimal Data: Abstract

 \section{Abstract}

 The field of machine learning has recently made significant progress in reducing the requirements for labelled training data when building new models.
-These `cheaper' learning techniques hold significant potential for the social sciences, where development of large labelled training datasets is often a significant practical impediment to the use of machine learning for analytical tasks.
+These `cheaper' learning techniques hold significant potential for the social sciences, where development of large labelled training datasets is often a significant practical impediment.
 In this article we review three `cheap' techniques that have developed in recent years: weak supervision, transfer learning and prompt engineering.
 For the latter, we also review the particular case of zero-shot prompting of large language models.
-For each technique we provide a guide of how it works and demonstrate its application across six different realistic social science applications (two different tasks paired with three different dataset makeups).
-We show good performance for all techniques, and in particular we demonstrate how prompting of large language models can achieve high accuracy at very low cost.
-Our results are accompanied by a code repository to make it easy for others to duplicate our work and use it in their own research.
-Overall, our article is intended to stimulate further uptake of these techniques in the social sciences. \\
+For each technique, we provide a guide of how it works and demonstrate its application and the presence of systematic biases across two different and realistic social science tasks paired with three different dataset makeups.
+We show good performance for all techniques and we demonstrate how prompting of large language models can achieve high accuracy at very low cost, but biases must be considered. \\

 Keywords: Social Data Science, Text Classification, Week Supervision, Transfer Learning, Prompt Engineering, Language Models